1.1 Who should read this practice note?

 - record all failures to comply.
 Also to report any such failures to comply to the SRA as soon as reasonably practicable, although in the case of non-material breaches, the firm will still be deemed compliant if they are reported as part of the Information Report required under Rule 8.7 of the Authorisation Rules.

 The Law Society practice note on compliance officers provides more detail on the role and responsibilities of COLPs and COFAs.
-A Law Society e-learning course on the role of COLPs is also available.

 3.1 Who within the firm meets the criteria